aureliowozhiak/case-pismo/README.md

-# Case Pismo
-## Transforming json event payload data into parquet
+# Case Pismo:  Transforming json event payload data into parquet

 This project is a pipeline for processing JSON files and saving them as Parquet files.
 It provides methods for reading JSON files from a local directory, converting them to pandas DataFrames, and saving them as Parquet files.
-The pipeline can be run locally or in cloud with docker.
+The pipeline can be run locally or in the cloud with docker.

 ## Summary